Zhe-jiang/PRAISE/README.md

 # PRAISE: A quantitative pseudoridine sequencing method
 This is the bioinformatics guide and scripts for PRAISE, a quantitative pseudouridine sequencing method.
-Our paper is now available at [BioRxiv](https://www.biorxiv.org/content/10.1101/2022.10.25.513650v1). \
+Our paper is published on [_Nature Chemical Biology_](https://www.nature.com/articles/s41589-023-01304-7). \
 For all the codes shown in this document, the parameters are the same as our published data.
 You can change suitable parameters for yourself.

 ## 0 Requirments